Financial Samurai

 Wealth Management Recommendation

-Sign up for Empower Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
-In addition to better money oversight, run your investments through their award-winning Investment Checkup tool to see exactly how much you are paying in fees.
+Sign up for Empower, the web’s #1 free wealth management tool to get a better handle on your finances.
+In addition to better money oversight, run your investments through their award-winning Investment Checkup tool.
+This way, you can see exactly how much you are paying in fees.
 I was paying $1,700 a year in fees I had no idea I was paying.

-After you link all your accounts, use their Retirement Planning calculator that pulls your real data to give you as pure an estimation of your financial future as possible using Monte Carlo simulation algorithms.
+After you link all your accounts, use their Retirement Planning calculator.
+It pulls your real data to give you as pure an estimation of your financial future as possible using Monte Carlo simulation algorithms.

-I’ve been using Personal Capital since 2012 and have seen my net worth skyrocket during this time thanks to better money management.
+I’ve been using Empower since 2012.
+Since then, I have seen my net worth skyrocket thanks to better money management.

 Personal Capital Retirement Planner Free Tool